 On July 1st 2004 new legislation no. 50/2004 on maritime security took effect in Iceland.
 According to the law customs authorities handle cargo security, which involves making preventive measures to protect cargo from any kind of terrorism or other illegal activity.
 In accordance with the law the Directorate of Customs issued Cargo Security Rules number 141/2010.
 The Icelandic customs territory covers the country together with islands and reefs as well as twelve nautical miles of territorial waters around it with boundary in accordance with law No. 41/1979, Article 1, on territorial waters, economic jurisdiction and the continental shelf.
-The Icelandic customs territories.
+The Icelandic customs territory also includes the airspace above the aforementioned land and sea territories.